tjoskar/ng-lazyload-image/README.md

 Demo: http://tjoskar.github.io/ng2-lazyload-image/

 ### Requirement
-The browser you targeting need to have support of `WeepMap`.
-If you need to support an older browser (like IE or Safari) you will need to include polyfill for `WeekMap` (see https://github.com/zloirock/core-js for example).
+The browser you targeting need to have support of `WeakMap`.
+If you need to support an older browser (like IE or Safari) you will need to include polyfill for `WeakMap` (see https://github.com/zloirock/core-js for example).

 ### Installation
 ```